Principled Interpolation in Normalizing Flows

 The blue path in Figure~\ref{fig:intro} is obtained by a norm correction of the linear interpolation via also interpolating the norms.
 Mathematically, that is

 for endpoints $\z_a, \z_b$ and $\lambda \in [0,1]$.
 We refer to this approach as norm-corrected linear interpolation (\emph{nclerp}).
 However, the depicted red lines also stay within the manifold, hence it remains unclear how a unique interpolation path can be obtained.

-Figure~\ref{fig:interpol1} depicts two interpolation paths for faces taken from CelebA \citep{karras2018progressive} created using Glow \citep{kingma2018glow}, a state-of-the-art flow-based model that uses a standard Gaussian as base distribution.
-The leftmost and rightmost faces of the paths are real data while the other ones are computed interpolants.
+Figure~\ref{fig:interpol1} depicts two interpolation paths for faces taken from CelebA~\cite{karras2018progressive} created using Glow~\cite{kingma2018glow}, a state-of-the-art flow-based model that uses a standard Gaussian as base distribution.
+The leftmost and rightmost faces of the paths are real data, while the other ones are computed interpolants.
 The face on the right depicts the so-called \emph{mean face}, which is given by the mean of the Gaussian base distribution and is trivially computed by decoding the origin of the space.
 The top row shows a linear interpolation similar to the green line in Figure~\ref{fig:intro}.
-The interpolation path is close to the origin and the interpolants consequentially resemble features of the mean face, such as the mouth and a forehead shine, which neither of the women have.
+The interpolation path is close to the origin, and the interpolants consequentially resemble features of the mean face, such as the nose, mouth, chin, and forehead shine, which neither of the women have.
 We highlighted those features in red in Figure~\ref{fig:interpol1}.

-By contrast, the bottom row of Figure~\ref{fig:interpol1} shows the norm-corrected interpolation sequence (as the blue line in Figure~\ref{fig:intro}): the background transition is smooth and not affected by the white of the mean face and also subtleties like the shadow of the chin in the left face smoothly disappears in the transition.
+By contrast, the bottom row of Figure~\ref{fig:interpol1} shows the norm-corrected interpolation sequence (as the blue line in Figure~\ref{fig:intro}): the background transition is smooth and not affected by the white of the mean face, and also subtleties like the shadow of the chin in the left face smoothly disappears in the transition.
 The norm correction clearly leads to a better transition from one image to the other.
-However, the simple heuristic in Equation \eqref{eq-heuristic} causes another problem: the path after norm correction is no longer equally spaced when $\lambda$ values are equally spaced in $[0, 1]$.
-Hence, control over the interpolation is lost.
-Implications of this can be seen in the bottom row of Figure~\ref{fig:interpol1}, where the first and last three faces are almost identical.
-We elaborate on this problem and provide additional examples in the supplementary material.
+However, the simple heuristic in Equation~\eqref{eq-heuristic} causes another problem: the path after norm correction is no longer equally spaced when $\lambda$ values are equally spaced in $[0, 1]$.
+Implications of this can be seen in blue in the bottom row of Figure~\ref{fig:interpol1}, where the first and last three faces are almost identical.
+We provide additional examples in the supplementary material.